munro98/munro98.github.io/about.md

 ---

-Welcome to the personal website of Nigel Munro a recent graduate of the Victoria University of Wellington with Bachelor of Science in Computer Science.
+Nigel Munro's personal website, a recent graduate of Victoria University, Wellington with a Bachelor of Science in Computer Science.
 I have always expressed an interest in computers and enjoy programming, making games, hacking, 3D modeling and reading up on new technologies